SUPPORTING PARENTS

 What does parent support look like?

-I work with children and Teenagers who do not have a diagnosis and those who have a range of diagnoses such as:
+I work with PARENTS OF children and Teenagers who do not have a diagnosis and those who have a range of diagnoses such as:

 - Autism